jazzmind/concept-composition-framework/README.md

 ### 2. ⚙️ [Engine Library](./engine-library/)
 **Core runtime engine for Concept Design applications**

-Published as `@sonnenreich/concept-design-engine` - the foundational library that powers Concept Design applications.
+Available for import as `@sonnenreich/concept-design-engine` - for use as a foundational library to build Concept Design applications in typescript.

 - **Sync Engine**: Coordinates concept interactions through synchronizations
 - **Database Integration**: Support for MongoDB, Prisma, and other databases